Massive theatrical immersion will take the audience on a deep dive into the human brain

 “They kind of blew my mind,” Byrne said.
 “In the theatrical world, it felt like, ‘Oh they are doing to theatre what punk rock was supposed to do to music: Shake things up and completely reimagine how this thing can be done.’
 I found that very exciting.”

-The tense and nervous Byrne of the Talking Heads era has long ago morphed into a settled, happily married husband, father and multifaceted intellectual whose own Luaka Bop music label fostered global music ranging from Portuguese punk to Venezuelan disco.
+The tense and nervous Byrne of the Talking Heads era has long ago morphed into the settled life of a father and multifaceted intellectual whose own Luaka Bop music label fostered global music ranging from Portuguese punk to Venezuelan disco.
 For 25 years, Byrne has fought to keep his contentment from ever giving in to complacency.
 “Nobody ever wants to go see a movie about a happy family,” he said.
 “It’s boring.”

 Theater of the Mind promises to be anything but.
 “There will be a little bit of a wild moment, and some funny stuff, and the audience will develop some empathy for the stories.
 But most of all, I hope they will begin to question their identity and how they are perceiving the world around them.
 Are our identities fixed, or are they constantly changing?